-Some common eye infections are:
+Some common eye infections include:

-In general, symptoms of eye infections may include redness, itching, swelling, discharge, pain, or problems with vision.
+In general, symptoms of eye infections may include redness, itching, swelling, discharge, pain or problems with vision.
 Treatment depends on the cause of the infection and may include compresses, eye drops, creams or antibiotics.
 Read more about each kind of eye infection below.

 Initially, symptoms of a stye generally include eyelid tenderness and redness in the affected area, with irritation and scratchiness in the eye.

 Further symptoms of a stye include:

 - A red bump usually with a small pus spot in the center, at the base of the eyelashes or on the edge of the eyelid